Akechi Mitsuhide

 Akechi Mitsuhide (明智 光秀), first called Jūbei from his clan and later Koretō Hyūga no Kami (惟任日向守) from his title, was a Japanese samurai general of the Sengoku period.
 Mitsuhide was originally a bodyguard of the last Ashikaga shōgun Ashikaga Yoshiaki and later, one of the trusted generals under daimyō Oda Nobunaga during his war of political unification in Japan.

 Mitsuhide rebelled against Nobunaga for unknown reasons in the Honnō-ji Incident in 1582, forcing the unprotected Nobunaga to commit seppuku in Kyoto.

 Mitsuhide attempted to establish himself as shōgun, but was pursued by Nobunaga's successor Toyotomi Hideyoshi and defeated at the Battle of Yamazaki.
-The 13-days short reign of Mitsuhide is listed as the inspiration for the yojijukugo set phrase (三日天下, mikkatenka).
+The 13-day reign of Mitsuhide is listed as the inspiration for the yojijukugo set phrase (三日天下, mikkatenka).

 He is still popular in present culture.
-A ceremonial activity was held on April 15, 2018, in Kyoto.
+A ceremonial activity in his honor was held on April 15, 2018, in Kyoto, coinciding with the local shrine's 100th anniversary.

 Biography

 Early life

 Akechi Mitsuhide was believed to be born on 10 March 1528 in Tara Castle, Mino Province (present-day Kani, Gifu Prefecture).
 In the Akechi Family Tree recorded in "Zoku Gunsho Ruiju" and the "Mino no Kuni Shokki", it is said that the Akechi clan which Mitsuhide hailed from were descended as branch of Toki clan of the Seiwa Genji clan, where the Toki clan served as shugo in Mino Province for over 200 years from the Kenmu Restoration, and has produced several dozen branches from then on.
 However, there are no primary historical sources that supported this claim.
 Moreover, when Ashikaga Yoshiaki was staying in Echizen Province, Mitsuhide served as a foot soldier (made up of those who were not direct vassals of the Shogun) recruited during the time of Ashikaga Yoshiteru.
 This cast doubts among historian he was not from the main line of the Akechi clan of the Toki clan, who were listed in the hokoshu, a higher rank than the foot soldiers.
 His father is listed as Akechi Mitsutsuna in various genealogies from the Edo period.
 (Note: Although they are written as Akechi Mitsukuni and Akechi Mitsutaka, there is no one in the main line of the Toki Akechi clan whose name includes the character "光" in the primary historical sources, so it is thought to be fabrication from Edo period regarding Mitsuhide's lineage.)
 Furthermore, historian Kobayashi Masanobu stated that the name of Mitsusuna, father of Mitsuhide, cannot be found in historical documents of Akechi clan from Toki branch.
 Thus Tadachika Kuwata suspected that he came from lower branch of Akechi clan, not the main branch.

 Mitsuhide is rumored to be a childhood friend or cousin of Nōhime.
 It is believed that he was raised to be a general among 10,000 by Saitō Dōsan and the Toki clan during their governorship of the Mino Province.
 When Dōsan's son, Saitō Yoshitatsu, rebelled against his father in 1556, Mitsuhide sided with Dōsan.